DikshyaPokhrel/Spotfire-Sample---JavaScript-Timer/README.md

-# Spotfire JavaScript Timer and Python Power to Auto Reload Data
+# Spotfire JavaScript Timer and IronPython to Auto Reload Data